Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

    "Lasts Builds" Widget

--  **Test Results**: this widget is available for both personal and project dashboard.
+-  **Test Results**: this widget is available for both personal and project dashboards.
 It is linked to only one job, and show the test results of the latest build for the selected job.
 To display something, your job needs to execute tests and publish them.
 The result is shown on a pie chart.